Continuous Rating as Reliable Human Evaluation of Simultaneous Speech Translation: Introduction

 \section{Introduction}

-Simultaneous speech translation is a technology that assists users to understand and follow a speech in a foreign language in real-time.
+Simultaneous speech translation (SST) is a technology that assists users to understand and follow a speech in a foreign language in real-time.
 The users may need such an assistance because of limited knowledge of the source language, the speaker's non-native accent, or the topic and vocabulary.
 The technology can be used for the target languages, for which human interpretation is unavailable, e.g. due to capacity reasons.

-The candidate systems for simultaneous speech translation differ in quality of translation, latency and the approach to stability.
-Some are streaming, only adding more words \parcite{grissom-ii-etal-2014-dont, gu-etal-2017-learning, arivazhagan-etal-2019-monotonic, AttentionArxiv, DuTongChuanArxiv, ma-etal-2019-stacl, zheng-etal-2019-simpler}, some allow re-translation as more input arrives \parcite{muller-etal-2016-lecture, NiehuesNguyenCho2016, dessloch-etal-2018-kit, Niehues2018,arivazhagan-etal-2020-translation}.
+Candidate systems for simultaneous speech translation differ in quality of translation, latency and the approach to stability.
+Some are streaming, only adding more words \parcite{grissom-ii-etal-2014-dont, gu-etal-2017-learning, arivazhagan-etal-2019-monotonic, AttentionArxiv, DuTongChuanArxiv, ma-etal-2019-stacl, zheng-etal-2019-simpler,iranzo-sanchez-etal-2022-simultaneous}, some allow re-translation as more input arrives \parcite{muller-etal-2016-lecture, NiehuesNguyenCho2016, dessloch-etal-2018-kit, Niehues2018,arivazhagan-etal-2020-translation}.
 Finally, subtitle presentation options (size of subtitling window, layout, allowed reading time, font size, etc.) also affect users' impression.
-The re-translating speech-to-text translation systems can offer lower latency by producing partial text hypotheses, which are however often withdrawn and replaced by new, more accurate versions.
-The combination of the re-translating approach and limited space for subtitles is challenging because of ``flicker'' by which we mean all the re-translations of the text that a user is reading at the moment, has already read, or that has been scrolled away.
-In this case, the subtitling options impact the reading comfort and delay and may affect the general usability.
+The combination of the re-translating approach and limited space for subtitles is challenging because of ``flicker'', i.e. the updates to the text that the user is reading at the moment, has already read, or that has been scrolled away.
+The subtitling options impact the amount of flicker, reading comfort and delay and may affect the general usability.

-The evaluation of the traditional, text-to-text machine translation (MT) has been researched for many years (see e.g. \inparcite{han:mteval-survey:2018} or developments and discussion within the series of WMT, \inparcite{barrault-etal-2020-findings}).
-It targets only the translation quality.